 |Applications||External mass storage||Loaded into RAM by operating system and unloaded as needed|

 Generally, the term microcontroller refers to firmware-only processor, and a processor that runs an operating system from external storage is called an embedded processor, or a central processor if it’s in a device with lots of other processors.
 For example, the Arduino is a microcontroller.
-The Raspberry Pi and BeagleBone Black are embedded processors, and phones, tablets, and laptops are multi-processor devices running a central processor, a graphics processor, sound processor, and perhaps others.
+The Raspberry Pi and BeagleBone Black are embedded processors.
+Your laptop are multi-processor devices running a central processor, a graphics processor, sound processor, and perhaps others.